 I’ve much to be thankful for in being able to enjoy running a sub-7 minute mile at 49.
 And to appreciate the love that was baked into a delicious, homemade birthday cake surprise from my better half.
 (Kuri got share too!)

 None of us know for sure what each new day will bring.

-Still, I think “carpes diem” is the watchword of the hour – and even of the minute.
+Still, I think carpes diem is the watchword of the hour, and the minute too.